 Riwaayat- Know Your Theme

 Riwaayat ( روايت ), borrowed from the poetic language of Urdu, translates to tradition and customs which have always played a vital role in weaving the Indian cultural fabric.
-Being one of the oldest civilisations in the world, the components of the Indian culture range across etiquette, civilised communication, rituals, beliefs, values, etc. The property of togetherness among people of various cultures and traditions has made India a unique country.
+Being one of the oldest civilisations in the world, the components of the Indian culture range across etiquette, civilised communication, rituals, beliefs, values, etc. The feeling of togetherness among people spanning across different cultures and traditions make India a distinctively unique country.
 We, here at Revels’18, celebrate and cherish this very uniqueness by bringing students together both from within the campus and across states to participate while showcasing their skills, talent and expertise ranging across numerous cultural and sporting categories spread across a period of four days.

 Interestingly Riwaayat also roughly translates to ‘a narrative’, a form of storytelling.
 Every face, building an artefact which has been a witness to this grand celebration of culture and fine arts has a story to tell— stories of victory and triumph; stories of amusement and delight; narratives of belonging and connections.